ar2thur/swe-3313-fall-2025-team-05/README.md

 # Introduction
 We’re building a demo e-commerce site using Python, Flask, and SQLite with Jinja2 templates and DaisyUI for styling.
 The site showcases aerospace (missiles and weapons) that users can browse and add to a cart.
-The team is focusing on clean routing, secure user authentication, order fulfillment, and a responsive UI
+The team is focusing on clean routing, secure user authentication, order fulfillment, and a responsive UI.

 # Meet our team
 - [William Rose](./project-plan/resumes/william_rose.md)